laura-a-n-n/tf-nlr/README.md

 python test.py --model path/to/fitted/model --dataset_path path/to/data/folder --img_ratio scale_ratio
 ```

+Note that `img_ratio` divides the image dimensions.
+So if you enter `img_ratio=5`, the images will be five times smaller.

 For more options, try running either script with the help flag, e.g.  `python train.py -h`, or edit the [config file](conf/config.py).

 ## Pretrained models